SJLennon/IBM-i-RPG-Free-CLP-Code/DATEADJ/ReadMe.md

 The DATEADJ command adds the functionality of RPG date handling to CL programs.

 DATEADJ adds or subtracts days, months or years from a date and returns an adjusted date.
 Input and output dates can be in almost any format that RPG recognizes.
+It can also be used to just change the format of a date by specifying an adjustment of 0.

 A prompted DATEADJ command looks like this: